artem-burashnikov/postgresql-fulltext-search/README_ENG.md

 ### Cleaning up Docker containers and images

-To clean up local images and containers, run the following commands:
+To clean up local images and containers run the following commands:

 > [!WARNING]
 > The following commands will clear all local image and container data.